 - Year-to-date budget and expense compliance

-Course correcting, once you've identified if targets are not going to be met, is key to getting back on track.
+Course correcting, once you've identified that targets aren't going to be met, is the key to getting back on track.

 Meet with your sales representative if his or her record is 10% or more off target and review the number of calls made on each significant account.
 You may also want to discuss what your sales representative feels are his or her problems and accomplishments.
-At this point, you can revise goals and put in new plans to achieve the original targets.
+At this point, you can revise goals and put a new plan in place to achieve the original targets.